Donald Trump threatens 'official end of Iran' | DW | 19.05.2019

 In a provocative tweet, the US president described retaliation that would mark "the official end of Iran."
-Iran has remained defiant in the face of US threats, saying Trump is playing a "political game."
+Iran has remained defiant, saying "genocidal taunts" would not be enough to destroy the country.

 US President Donald Trump issued a stern warning to Iran on Sunday amid rising tensions between Washington and Tehran.